 6. Washington Irving’s Sunnyside Estate

-Kykuit was formerly the estate of the Rockefellers.
+Kykuit was formerly the estate of the Rockefellers and is part of the Rockrfeller State Park Preserve.
 If you like architecture, landscapes, art, gardens, or just seeing how the wealthiest people lived, Kykuit is a must-see.
 You could spend almost a whole day wandering the grounds of Kykuit.
 The gardens and sculptures are impressive.
 Make sure to see the table that had water floating in the middle for passing dinner dishes.
+Guided tours available between May 12 and November 12.
+This is just one of the many beautiful historic mansions you can visit in Hudson Valley.

 9. Armour-Stiner (Octagon) House